-Named “Lawyer of the Year in Insurance – Albuquerque” in 2012 by Best Lawyers of America®, Jennifer was selected as one of the Top 25 New Mexico Super Lawyers in 2015 and 2016.
+Named “Lawyer of the Year in Insurance – Albuquerque” in 2012 by Best Lawyers of America®, Jennifer was selected among the Top 25 New Mexico Super Lawyers in 2015, 2016 and 2017.
 Clients seek Jennifer’s advice in a wide variety of insurance defense matters including the representation of insurers in class action litigation involving both life insurance and auto coverage, defense of insurers, agents and brokers against first-party and third-party claims of bad faith, New Mexico statutory claims, and professional negligence claims.
 She has extensive experience in litigating insurance coverage and in counseling insurers on coverage issues arising out of many different types of insurance policies.

 Jennifer’s employment law practice includes state and federal court litigation representing management in the defense of alleging violations of employment discrimination statutes, contracts, or various common-law employment rights.
 She has litigated disputes under Title VII, the Age Discrimination in Employment Act, the Americans with Disabilities Act, Equal Pay Act, and other various statutory and common-law claims.
 She regularly represents employers before the Equal Employment Opportunity Commission, the Human Rights Division of the New Mexico Department of Labor, the Office of Federal Contract Compliance and other state and federal agencies, as well as in administrative matters including discrimination and harassment charges and wage and hour complaints.